dave-ying/cursor-changer/README.md

 ## ✨ Features

 -   **🖱️ Full Cursor Control**: Change your Windows cursor theme in seconds, with easy access to customize all 15 pointer styles the OS supports.
--   **🖌️ Instant Cursor Creation**: Automatically turn any image (PNG or JPG) into a functional cursor at the maximum 256×256 resolution with full alpha transparency—no external tools needed.
+-   **🪄 Instant Cursor Creation**: Automatically turn any image (PNG, JPG/.JPEG, SVG, ICO, or BMP) into a functional cursor at the maximum 256×256 resolution with full alpha transparency—no external tools needed.
 -   **📂 Personal Library**: Store and organize all your custom cursors in one convenient location.
 -   **🎯 Precise Accuracy**: Easily adjust your cursor’s click point (cursor hotspot) for perfect control.
 -   **🍏 Mac Cursor Presets**: Swap Windows defaults for a full macOS-style cursor set in one click.